The opener of the 1912 season. Julius Streib at bat for Calgary, Morrow catching for Bassano and Sullivan, the home plate umpire.

 Left - Archie Persons Bassano outfielder hit .379, best in the league.
 Middle - Peasley, identified as a southpaw hurler for Winnipeg (there was a Pease who played for three of the teams, could it have been the same player?).
 Right - Red Deer catcher Arthur Harry "Toots" Bliss.

 Below left - Bassano right-hander Slim O'Neill.
-Right - Bassano manager, Eugene "Chesty" Cox.
+Centre - Bassano manager, Eugene "Chesty" Cox.
+Right - former Brandon first sacker Cecil Thompson, who advanced to play with Seattle Giants of the Northwestern League in 1912.

 Below - Bassano's Harry Hayes (who also played under the name Harry Hughes) was the ace of the staff going 19-8 in 34 games.
 Hughes/Hayes had a checkered career after superb high school, college and semi-pro results in Minnesota, including a stint with Sleepy Eye.
 In 1912, Hughes had failed to report to Ottumwa, Iowa, and jumped to Bassano (playing under the name of Harry Hayes).
 He was later fined $100 and later drafted by the San Francisco Seals of the Pacific Coast League, where he had limited success.